 Linda Radick graduated from SIUE with a Bachelor of Arts degree.
-She studied piano with Ruth Slenczynska and Clayton Henderson.
-Mrs. Radick is currently the accompanist for choirs at Parkway West High School and accompanies singers and instrumentalists at Solo and Ensemble Festivals.
+Mrs. Radick accompanies for the Parkway School District and accompanies singers and instrumentalists at Solo and Ensemble Festivals.
 She has served as the music minister at several large St. Louis churches, and currently leads the contemporary worship at St. Lucas UCC.
-Mrs. Radick has served as the musical director/pianist for many high school and community theater productions, including Webster Groves High School, Marble Stage Theater and Kirkwood Theater Guild.
-She is also a private piano instructor and volunteers as a pianist at the David C. Pratt Cancer Center at Mercy Hospital.
+Mrs. Radick has served as the musical director/pianist for many high school and community theater productions, including Webster Groves High School, Marble Stage Theater, Insight Theater, and Kirkwood Theater Guild.
+She volunteers as a pianist at the David C. Pratt Cancer Center at Mercy Hospital.

 Katie Beth Smith

 Accompanist, Children’s Choir 1B/1UC ensemble

-Katie Beth Smith has been a freelance pianist, collaborator, and private teacher in the St. Louis area for the past six years.
-She recently completed a Dual Master’s degree in Piano Performance and Piano Pedagogy at Washington University as a student of Annette Burkhart.
-She received her Bachelor of Music degree in 2010 at the University of Missouri-Columbia as a Phi Beta Kappa, studying piano and pedagogy with Dr. Julie Knerr and music history with Dr. Michael Budds.
-Katie Beth has accompanied for various soloists, ensembles, and organizations in the St. Louis area, including Lutheran High School-St. Charles, Kirkwood Children’s Chorale, and the adult choir at Trinity Presbyterian Church for which she continues to play under the direction of Mimi Steele.
-Katie Beth was more recently hired to accompany for the Rockwood School District at Rockwood Middle School under the direction of Lora Pemberton.
-The 2016-17 year marks Katie Beth’s inaugural season with the St. Louis Children’s Choirs and she is very excited and honored to be a part of such a fantastic organization!
+Katie Beth Smith has been a freelance pianist, collaborator, and private teacher in the St. Louis area for the past eight years.
+In May 2016, she completed a Dual Master’s degree in Music History from the University of Missouri-Columbia and dual Master of Music Degrees in Piano Performance and Piano Pedagogy from Washington University in St. Louis.
+Ms. Smith joined The St. Louis Children’s Choirs artistic staff in 2016.
+Ms. Smith has accompanied for various soloists, ensembles, and organizations in the St. Louis area, including Lutheran High School-St. Charles, Kirkwood Children’s Chorale, Trinity Presbyterian Church, and Rockwood South Middle School.
+In addition to accompanying for Children’s Choir 1B/1UC, Ms. Smith maintains a private piano studio and currently teaches K-8 music at Immacolata Catholic School in Clayton.

 Director, Children’s Choir ensemble 1B and 1UC